ciubotarum/learning-path/databases/learndatabase.md

 ## UNION

 * To stack data on top each other
+* Combine the result sets of two or more `SELECT` statements into a single result result set
 * Removes all the duplicates
 * `UNION ALL` keeps all the duplicates